newH1VE/Fish4Phish/README.md

 # Fish4Phish

- Project code for my master thesis.
-The project contains a new approach for the detection of so called clone phishing attacks.
+This project contains all code produced for my master thesis: Detection of Clone-Phishing using Machine Learning.

+The code is splitted in seeveral parts:

+# components